yunuskorkmaz/docs.tr-tr/docs/csharp/programming-guide/concepts/linq/how-to-query-for-sentences-that-contain-a-specified-set-of-words-linq.md

         string text = @"Historically, the world of data and the world of objects " +
         @"have not been well integrated.
 Programmers work in C# or Visual Basic " +
         @"and also in SQL or XQuery.
 On the one side are concepts such as classes, " +
-        @"objects, fields, inheritance, and .NET Framework APIs.
+        @"objects, fields, inheritance, and .NET APIs.
 On the other side " +
         @"are tables, columns, rows, nodes, and separate languages for dealing with " +
         @"them.
 Data types often require translation between the two worlds; there are " +
         @"different standard functions.
 Because the object world has no notion of query, a " +